Arushasatybay/cse15l-lab-reports/LabReport 3.md

 ## Part 2 Researching Grep Command
-1. a) **grep -i** on a directory:
+1. a) **grep -i**:
    ```
-   (base) MacBook-Pro-46:docsearch-1 aruzhansatybay$ grep -i "water" ./technical/
+   base) MacBook-Pro-46:docsearch-1 aruzhansatybay$ grep -i "kofi" ./technical/plos/*.txt
-   grep: ./technical/: Is a directory
+   ./technical/plos/journal.pbio.0020001.txt:        Kofi Annan, the Secretary-General of the United Nations, recently called attention to
    ```
-   * This command searches for a specific pattern, in this case: "water", case-insensitively.
-However, it cannot be used on directories so this output is given.
+   * This command searches for a specific pattern, in this case: "kofi", case-insensitively.
+It is useful for fast word and pattern finding.

-   b) **grep -i** on a file:
+   b) **grep -i**:
    ```
    (base) MacBook-Pro-46:docsearch-1 aruzhansatybay$ grep -i "older" ./technical/biomed/1468-6708-3-1.txt
         Older adults are frequently counseled to lose weight,